DMP vs DSP

 • Audience Creation: Similar profiles are grouped, thus creating targeted audience segments.

 DSPs focus on ad buying and optimization, while DMPs focus on data collection and analysis.
-Using these tools helps advertisers better understand and engage with their target audience, resulting in more effective campaigns.
+These tools help advertisers better understand and engage with their target audience, resulting in more effective campaigns.

 When Should You Use a DMP Platform?